Use of Dynamic Restraints

-Mechanical vibrations transmitted from pumps, compressors, turbines or other process equipments.
+- Mechanical vibrations are transmitted from pumps, compressors, turbines, or other process equipment.

-Dynamic restraints are specially designed to absorb sudden increase in load from the pipe and transfer into the structure and to dampen any opposing oscillation between the pipe and the structure.
-These restraints are not intended to carry the weight of pipe work and should not impede the function of the supports.
-Dynamic restraints are required to be very stiff, to have high load capacity and to minimize free movement between pipe and structure.
+Dynamic restraints are specially designed to absorb a sudden increase in load from the pipe and transfer into the structure and to dampen any opposing oscillation between the pipe and the structure.
+These restraints are not intended to carry the weight of pipework and should not impede the function of the supports.
+Dynamic restraints are required to be very stiff, to have high load capacity, and to minimize free movement between pipe and structure.

 The main supports that make up the dynamic restraints for process piping are-

-Sway braces can be defined as spring loaded units mounted on pipe work which are used to limit the swaying or vibration induced by external forces (vibration force) by applying an opposing force on the pipe.
-They are double acting variable spring units which can handle both tensile and compressive loads.
-It is commonly used to allow unrestrained thermal movements while “tuning” the system dynamically to eliminate vibration.
-It could be pre-loaded in the cold or installed position, so that after thermal pipe movement (growth) it reaches the neutral position and the load on the system in the operating (OPE) condition is negligible (almost zero).
+Sway braces can be defined as spring-loaded units mounted on pipework that is used to limit the swaying or vibration induced by external forces (vibration force) by applying an opposing force on the pipe.
+They are double-acting variable spring units that can handle both tensile and compressive loads.
+It is commonly used to allow unrestrained thermal movements while “tuning” the system dynamically to eliminate piping vibration.
+It could be pre-loaded in the cold or installed position so that after thermal pipe movement (growth) it reaches the neutral position and the load on the system in the operating (OPE) condition is negligible (almost zero).

-If a tensile load is applied, the top piston plate is pulled down causing the spring to compress & if a compressive load is applied the thrust nut/rod coupling pushes the bottom piston plate to push up which causes the spring to compress.
-Therefore in both of the situation the spring gets compressed but due to design (see cut away section above) the unit is capable of handling both compressive & tensile movements /forces.
+If a tensile load is applied, the top piston plate is pulled down causing the spring to compress & if a compressive load is applied the thrust nut/rod coupling pushes the bottom piston plate push up which causes the spring to compress.
+Therefore in both of the situations, the spring gets compressed but due to design (see the cutaway section above) the unit is capable of handling both compressive & tensile movements /forces.

-Pipe deflection= (piping load – Pre load)/spring rate Eqn 1
+Pipe deflection= (piping load – Preload)/spring rate Equation 1

-When sway brace with a preload P is installed in a pipe there is no force exerted by the sway brace on the pipe.
+When a sway brace with a preload P is installed in a pipe there is no force exerted by the sway brace on the pipe.
 But for the pipe to have any movement in either direction along the line of sway brace installation it will experience a reactive force equal to P plus travel from neutral position times the sway brace spring constant.
 It is desired to have no force on the pipe during normal operation of the pipe.
-So sway brace are normally attached during normal operation or adjusted to the nutral positon during normal operating condition.
+So sway braces are normally attached during normal operation or adjusted to the neutral position during the normal operating condition.

-When maximum allowed travel (usually 3-in. / 75 mm in either direction) is reached the sway brace locks preventing additional movement and act as a rigid restraint.
+When the maximum allowed travel (usually 3-in. / 75 mm in either direction) is reached the sway brace locks prevent additional movement and act as a rigid restraint.

-The preload for LISEGA sway braces can be adjusted as per requirement at site.
-But for C&P or others the unit is shipped after adjusting required preload.
+The preload for LISEGA sway braces can be adjusted as per requirement at the site.
+But for C&P or others, the unit is shipped after adjusting the required preload.

-The effect of sway brace on the piping system is to increase the K value in the equation
+The effect of the sway brace on the piping system is to increase the K value in the equation

 This in turn will raise the natural frequencies of the vibratory modes & thus normally reduce the response of the pipe to dynamic loads & vibrations.